reactiveui/website/input/docs/getting-started/installation/windows-forms.md

 * Install `ReactiveUI` into your netstandard libraries, application and tests.
 * Install `ReactiveUI.WinForms` into your application and tests.
-* Install `ReactiveUI.Events.WinForms` into your application.
+* Install `ReactiveMarbles.ObservableEvents.SourceGenerator` into your application.
 * Install `ReactiveUI.Testing` into your tests.